Here are some practical tips for moving out of your apartment in Germany, from terminating your lease to forwarding your post.

 If you have lived in your municipality for more than 3 months you will originally have registered (Anmeldung) with the residence bureau (Einwohnermeldeamt).
 Upon leaving if you are exiting Germany you will need to deregister (Abmeldung).
 However, this is not necessary if you are staying in the country as the authorities in your new municipality will advise their counterparts of your arrival.

 8. Turn off everything

-Make sure that all appliances have been switched off and plugged out, including gas, fridge and freezer.
+Make sure that all appliances are off and unplugged.
+This includes the gas, fridge, and freezer.

 9. Return the key

 Give this back to the landlord or the property management company.

 Your deposit sits in a third-party account for the duration of your tenancy.
 The landlord refunds the amount (normally 2 – 3 times your rent), minus any deductions for damages due to negligence, improper heating, or ventilation during your stay.
 That’s it!